The1stMartian/Machine-Learning-For-Healthcare/ReadMe.md

 ![](https://github.com/The1stMartian/NYCDSA_Capstone/blob/master/pix/XGboostFI_2.png)

-As such, I tested how the removal of individual features affected the R-squared and false negative rate.
+As such, I tested how the removal of individual features affected the model score and false negative rate.
 (See below.
 For reference, the full data frame is indicated by the red box/arrow.)

 ![](https://github.com/The1stMartian/NYCDSA_Capstone/blob/master/pix/FalseNeg.png)